moleculerjs/site/source/docs/0.14/services.md

 It is important to be aware that you can't use variable name which is reserved for service or coincides with your method names!
 E.g. `this.name`, `this.version`, `this.settings`, `this.schema`...etc.
 {% endnote %}

-## ES6 classes
+## ES6 Classes
-If you like better ES6 classes than Moleculer service schema, you can write your services in ES6 classes.
+If you prefer ES6 classes to Moleculer service schema, you can write your services in ES6 classes.
 There are two ways to do it.

 ### Native ES6 classes with schema parsing